-ENV 3598 Geographic Information Systems (GIS) 3 ENV 4211 or 4221 Practicum or Internship in Environmental Studies ENV 4501 Capstone in Environmental Studies ENV electives (2000 level and above) .15 Approved electives in Biol/Econ/His/Pols/Phil Total: 60
+ENV electives (2000 level and above) 15

+Approved electives in Biol/Econ/His/Pols/Phil 9

+Total: 60

 \Approved electives are maintained on file in the offices of the Registrar and Department/Program Chairs. \\For NC Environmental Education Certification, students should elect the following courses for 10 credit hours: ENV 3567, ENV 3568, ENV 3570, ENV 3571.